 How will I know there is water in my gearbox?

 Fortunately we’re no longer in the Stone Age – we can use oil sampling to check for water mixed with oil.
 Anyone buying a pod out of warranty should consider testing a sample to see if the seals are leaking salt-water in.
 If you already own the boat you can monitor it at each service, or more regularly if you’re concerned.

 What to look for when buying shafts?

 Fortunately shafts have been around for a long time, and there are more mechanics competent at checking them.
 The 4 main things to look for when buying a shaft are checking its condition (straight etc.), the skeg bearing, the alignment, and the propellor.
-Generally speaking, the worst case repair for a shaft and propellor would be in the vicinity of $2000-5000 for a moderate sized boat (model specific).
-Whereas for a POD you’re looking at upward of $20000 just for the drive.
+Generally speaking, the worst case repair for a small shaft and propellor would be in the vicinity of $2000-8000, whereas for a POD you’re looking at upward of $20000 just for the drive.

-It really comes down to the purchaser, and how they’re planning to use the boat.
-For lots of offshore work and driving to remote locations – shaft all the way.
-When it comes to really big boats (60ft plus) – shafts again.
-And for anything else in between e.g. parking at marinas, coastal hopping and inshore cruising – Pods are a great option.
-One other advantage of pods is that the cabin set-up can be completely different.
+It really comes down to the purchaser, how they’re planning to use the boat, and budget.
+For lots of driving to remote locations – shaft all the way.
+When it comes to larger boats (60ft plus) – shafts again.
+For anything else in between e.g. parking at marinas, coastal hopping and inshore cruising – Pods are a great option.
+Another advantage of pods is that the cabin set-up can be completely different, proving better layouts.
 Pod engines don’t have to be mounted in the middle of the boat.
-Be aware of the additional cost from the beginning – don’t expect it to be cheap!
-Technology costs money, and you’re going to pay for it with pods if you keep the boat long-term.
+As long as you’re aware of the additional cost from the beginning – pods can be great.
+Technology and complex machinery costs money, and you’re going to pay more to maintain pods if you keep the boat long-term.